Nukesor/libwifi/README.md

 This includes consistent and intuitive structs representing the structure of a given frame. \
 However, this doesn't mean that this library isn't quite fast anyway ;).

+The second goal is to provide an unified API to:
+1. query information about your wifi interfaces (iwlist equivalent).
+2. set attributes and configure your wifi interfaces (iwconfig equivalent).

+As a prototype it's planned to call and parse existing binaries.
+However, a native re-implementation of those tools is desired in a long-term manner. \
+For instance, the [wireless-tools](https://github.com/HewlettPackard/wireless-tools) are a great C-library with a lot of documentation and very will structured code.
+This could be used as a guide-line for re-implementation.

 ### How to use it

 Parsing a frame is fairly straight forward: